harinathpathipaka-commits/Layerinfinite-AI/INTEGRATION_PATTERNS.md

 # -> Tell your LLM: "LI warns that the `suggestion.action_name` approach works best here."

 # For AUTO mode (Forced Recovery):
+# -> REPLACE your existing manual tool execution with this line:
 result = li.run(task=current_issue, cmd_string=current_command)
 # -> `result` contains the tool's return value (e.g., terminal output)
 # -> Pass this result back into your agent's context so it can read the output